 What is a garlic clove minced?

 We share how to convert clove garlic equals minced garlic (and vice versa) will just a little bit of measuring and substitution.
-Raw or roasted garlic is the same measurements.
+Raw or air fryer roasted garlic is the same measurements.

 To start to mince the garlic clove, peeling the garlic is fine or you can put the garlic clove on a flat surface and use another flat surface (like the flat side of a big knife) to lay on top and pound.